POPWorldMedia/MLocker/README.md

 This is really an exercise in experimentation, but using it myself daily, I suppose after this long I should do a proper release.
 I've made well over 50,000 plays from all over the Internets with this app with a library of about 8,500 songs.

 ## Features
+* Dark mode, so you don't annoy your partner when grooving in bed in the dark.
 * Loads all library metadata up front, caches it if it hasn't changed.
 Navigating music and searching in lists is instantaneous because you have all the data!
 Tested with library of about 8k songs.
 Normal data hit for start with no new content is about 11kb.
 * Download playlists and albums to your device while on wifi, to reduce data use on cellular.
 * Album art automatically cached on your device.